-- All members of staff at St. Peter-in-Thanet recognise that children are capable of abusing their peers.
-St. Peter-in-Thanet believes that abuse is abuse and it will never be tolerated.
-All victims will be taken seriously and offered appropriate support, regardless of where the abuse takes place. - St. Peter-in-Thanet recognises that peer on peer abuse can take many forms, including but not limited to: - bullying (including cyberbullying) - physical abuse which can include hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - o sexual violence and sexual harassment - 'upskirting', which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm - o sexting (also known as youth produced sexual imagery - o initiation/hazing type violence and rituals. - St. Peter-in-Thanet recognises youth produced sexual imagery (also known as "sexting") as a safeguarding issue; all concerns will be reported to and dealt with by the DSL (or deputy). - We will follow the advice as set out in the non-statutory UKCIS guidance: 'Sexting in schools and colleges: responding to incidents and safeguarding young people' and the local KSCMP guidance: "Responding to youth produced sexual imagery". - When responding to concerns relating to child on child sexual violence or harassment, school/ will follow guidance outlined in part five of KCSIE 2020 and Sexual Violence and Sexual Harassment Between Children in Schools and Colleges. - Staff and leadership are mindful that some peer on peer abuse issues may be affected by gender, age, ability and culture of those involved. - All allegations of peer on peer abuse will be recorded, investigated, and dealt with in line with associated school policies, including child protection, anti-bullying and behaviour. - Alleged victims, perpetrators and any other child affected by peer on peer abuse will be supported by: providing pastoral support, working with parents/carers and in cases of sexual assault, informing the police and/or Front Door.
+All members of staff at The Charles Dickens School recognise that children are capable of abusing their peers.
+The Charles Dickens School believes that abuse is abuse and it will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up"..
+All victims will be taken seriously and offered appropriate support, regardless of where the abuse takes place.

+- The Charles Dickens School recognises that peer on peer abuse can take many forms, including but not limited to: - bullying (including cyberbullying) - physical abuse which can include hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - sexual violence and sexual harassment - 'upskirting', which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm - nude or semi-nude image sharing (also known as 'sexting' or youth produced/involved sexual imagery) - initiation/hazing type violence and rituals. - The Charles Dickens School recognises youth produced sexual imagery (also known as "sexting") as a safeguarding issue; all concerns will be reported to and dealt with by the DSL (or deputy). - We will follow the advice as set out in the non-statutory UKCIS guidance: 'Sexting in schools and colleges: responding to incidents and safeguarding young people' and the local KSCMP guidance: "Responding to youth produced sexual imagery". - When responding to concerns relating to child on child sexual violence or harassment, School will follow guidance outlined in part five of KCSIE 2020 and 'Sexual Violence and Sexual Harassment Between Children in Schools and Colleges'. - Staff and leadership are mindful that some peer on peer abuse issues may be affected by gender, age, ability and culture of those involved. - All allegations of peer on peer abuse will be recorded, investigated, and dealt with in line with associated School policies, including child protection, anti-bullying and behaviour. - Alleged victims, perpetrators and any other child affected by peer on peer abuse will be supported by providing additional pastoral support following a team approach with the child, their parents and as appropriate support from Front Door Services.